• Free shipping on all orders

 • Won’t keep your cat away from lights or tinsel

-• Time-consuming task to complete
+• The time-consuming task to complete

 10. Decorate the Tree When Your Cat Isn’t Around

-It’s challenging enough to set up a Christmas tree and decorate it with ornaments and lights, and even more so if there’s a cat running around!
+It’s challenging enough to set up a Christmas tree and decorate it with ornaments and lights, and even more so if a cat is running around!
 If you set your tree up and start decorating it with your cat present, they may look at the whole process as a fun game that’s being played just for them.

 Put your cat in another room and close the door as you’re putting up your tree and hanging decorations.
 This way, your cat isn’t tempted to look at the whole ordeal as a grand kitty game complete with lots of sparkling and dangling items cats love.